7 Best C# Web Scraping Libraries in 2023

 object, returning the webpage's HTML.

-Let's create one more helper method to extract and print the product names and the prices:
+Let's create one more helper method to extract and print the product names and prices.

 static void ScrapeNamesAndPrices(string url)